neel-xyt/termux-desktop/README.md

 </details>

-• Downloa the [tarmux](https://github.com/termux/termux-app/releases/tag/v0.118.0) app of your ABI variant.
+• Downloa the [tarmux](https://f-droid.org/en/packages/com.termux/) app in your android device.

 • Download the [tarmux x11](https://github.com/termux/termux-x11/releases) app of your ABI variant. this is type of VNC.